on the cheap and sleazy side (www.cheapandsleazy.net)

 First, if you haven't already done so, check the map to see which station carries the show in your area.

-Tune the station in and make sure you have good reception (can you imagine listening to a story and getting to the Big Finish, and then have the signal fade on you?
-Don't let that happen!).
+Tune the station in and make sure you have good reception (can you imagine listening to a riveting ghost story and getting to the Big Finish, and then have the signal fade on you?
+Don't let that happen to you!).

 Once you've verified you have a good signal, turn the radio off for now and set it aside.